ggonnella/gfapy/doc/tutorial/gfa.rst

 All methods for creating a Gfa (constructor and from_file) accept a ``vlevel`` parameter, the validation level, and can assume the values 0, 1, 2 and 3.
 An higher value means more validations are performed.
-The Validations chapter explains the meaning of the different validation levels in detail.
+The :ref:`validation` chapter explains the meaning of the different validation levels in detail.
 The default value is 1.